FeatureBaseDB/www/content/docs/tutorials.md

 ### Data Model

 The NYC taxi data is comprised of a number of csv files listed here: http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml.
-These have around 20 columns and about half of them are relevant for the benchmark queries we're looking at:
+These data files have around 20 columns, about half of which are relevant to the benchmark queries we're looking at:

 * Distance: miles, floating point
 * Fare: dollars, floating point